luisferrassini/alexo/README.md

   listCalendarEvents,
 } from "./mod.ts";

-// Create an event using natural language const eventText = "Meeting with team tomorrow at 2pm for 1 hour";
+// Create an event using natural language (uses the timezone and locale set in the DATE_CONFIG) const eventText = "Reunião com a equipe amanhã às 14h por 1 hora";
 const eventDetails = await parseTextToEvent(eventText);
 await createCalendarEvent(eventDetails);